Maura Snell (Co-Founder, Poetry & Art Editor) lives and works in New England.

 Jennifer Porter (Co-Founder and Prose Editor) lives near East Lansing, Michigan.
-Her writing has appeared in many fine literary journals and anthologies, including Fifth Wednesday Journal, Old Northwest Review, The Dos Passos Review, Apeiron Review, and drafthorse.
+Her writing has appeared in such literary journals and anthologies as Fifth Wednesday Journal, Old Northwest Review, The Dos Passos Review, Apeiron Review, and drafthorse.
 Her novella “The World Beyond” is forthcoming in an anthology with Claren Books.

 Alison Turner (Associate Prose Editor) was born in the mountains of Colorado, where she learned to spend large amounts of time outside.
 She has an MA in Comparative Literature from the University of Alberta, and an MFA in fiction from Bennington College.
 She lives, works, and plays in Denver.

 Lauren Davis (Associate Poetry Editor) is a poet living on the Olympic Peninsula in a Victorian seaport community.
 She attended the South Carolina Governor’s School for the Arts and Humanities, and she holds an MFA from the Bennington Writing Seminars.
 Her work can be found in journals such as Spillway, Clarion, and Prairie Schooner.
 Visit her at laurendavispoetry.com.